 Magnesium → Helps with relaxation, reduces stress and supports a good night's sleep.

-Omega 3 fatty acids → Have an anti-inflammatory effect and support the metabolism.
+Omega 3 fatty acids → Have anti-inflammatory properties and support metabolism.

 When will weight gain stop?

-Menopausal weight gain is not a permanent condition, but without adjustments it can continue to accumulate.
+Menopausal weight gain isn't a permanent condition, but without adjustments, it can continue to accumulate.
 After the first few years of menopause, your body stabilizes and hormonal fluctuations become less severe.
-This means that weight gain is slower, but if you don’t take action, your metabolism will remain slower than before.
+This means weight gain slows down, but if you don't take action, your metabolism will remain slower than before.

-With the right diet, exercise and lifestyle choices, you can support your body and prevent weight gain each year.
+With the right diet, exercise, and lifestyle choices, you can support your body and prevent weight gain every year.

 Discover how our app can help you

-Want a nutrition plan that perfectly matches your needs during menopause?
-The Killerbody Food App will help you with this!
-In the app you can choose from different diet options such as keto, low-carb and balance , all tailored to menopause and taking into account your goals and metabolism .
-Our app creates a personal nutrition plan and gives you insight into your diet and progress.
+Looking for a nutrition plan perfectly suited to your menopausal needs?
+The Killerbody Food App can help!
+The app lets you choose from various diet options, including keto, low-carb, and balanced , all tailored to menopause and taking your goals and metabolism into account .
+Our app creates a personalized meal plan and gives you insight into your eating habits and progress.

 Download the Killerbody Food App here and discover how you can optimally support your body with the right nutrition and lifestyle!